devnich/unix-shell/README.md

     cp creatures/minotaur.dat creatures/unicorn.dat creatures_backup/
     ```

-2. Copy using globs (\"globals\") You can match a single character with
-    ? or unlimited characters with \*.
-This is an example of *shell
+2. Copy using globs ("globals") You can match a single character with ? or unlimited characters with \*.
+This is an example of *shell expansion*.
-    expansion*.

     ``` bash
     mkdir proteins_backup